How many ways are there to say hello in Italian?

 Benvenuto is slightly different from benarrivato, though.

-You say benvenuto to bid welcome to someone to your house.
-You say benarrivato to someone who took a journey and has just arrived at your place.
+You say benvenuto to welcome someone to your home.
+You say benarrivato to someone who has traveled and has just arrived.

 Benvenuto a casa mia!